 Shingles are sold individually or in strips and come in wood-grain or hand-split textures.
 Panels of fiber-cement can resemble stone, brick or stucco.

-Cost of Fiber-Cement
+Cost and Installation of Fiber-Cement

 Fiber-cement costs more than vinyl but less than wood, brick or stone.
 Clapboards range from 70 cents to $5.25 per board, while shingles average $2 to $8 per board.